Matomo

 7 minute read

-A $250k whole life Insurance policy can be a great cornerstone for a strong financial plan.
-Let’s look at a $250k whole life insurance policy and how it compares to a $250k term life insurance policy.
+A $250k life insurance policy can be a cornerstone of a strong financial plan, but it’s important to understand the differences between whole life and term life insurance.
+Let’s explore how a $250k whole life insurance policy compares to a $250k term life insurance policy and which might be the best fit for you.

 A $250,000 whole life insurance policy provides a guaranteed death benefit of $250,000 to your beneficiaries for your entire lifetime.
-This whole life policy is designed with a dual benefit: a steady death benefit and a cash value that grows guaranteed tax-deferred over time.
+This policy is designed with a dual benefit: a steady death benefit and a cash value that grows tax-deferred over time.

 A $250k term life insurance policy will only pay the $250,000 death benefit to your beneficiaries if you die during the term period.
 Most term life policies range between 10 and 30 years.